Leaderboard

 2 points

-Recent news reports are painting a dire picture for the area water supply over the coming months.
+16. Recent news reports are painting a dire picture for the area water supply over the coming months.
 I had a nice bike ride around Mabprachan this morning to check the situation out and take a few pics that can serve as a baseline of how bad the lake level gets as we head into the dry season.
 Currently nowhere near as bad as it was in Sept, 2015, but we may get there.
 At the end of this post is a link to pics from Sept, 2015.
 Lake level looks ok in the view to the north But the overflow outlet on this end of the lake shows just how low the lake level has gotten.
 The bottom of the darker portion of the concrete marks the normal high water mark.
 In Sept, 2015 this side of the lake, the northwest end, was a mud hole (first pic the linked album at the end of this post).
 Maybe in a couple of months this guy can walk to his fishing camp.
 View from the north end looking south.
 Nong Prue Park is getting ready for Loy Krathong celebrations this evening.
 In this pic you can see the land strip, normally underwater, that was used to hold back the water from the south end while they dug out the north end to increase capacity.
 I was on my skinny tired road bike today.
 On another day I'll take my mtn bike and see just how far out on the land strip I can ride.
 The bike path around the lake is now complete.
 They really did an excellent job on this path as it's completely separate from SCC Rd.
 So you can ride the 9 km loop without worrying about getting sideswiped by passing traffic.
 One negative though is a short section across from the Wat on the northeast side has a barrier of barb wire along the path.
 Not good if you're admiring the lake view and stray off the path even just a little bit.
 IMHO, a length of rope would have sufficed instead of barbwire.
 Some shots of rock outcroppings that are normally underwater.
-Click on pic below to view pics from Sept, 2015.1 point
+Click on pic below to view pics from Sept, 2015.

 1 point